What are Cookies?

 NFU Mutual uses third party cookies to measure the response to online advertising activity.

-If you would prefer not to allow NFU Mutual or third parties to place cookies on your device, then find out how to control your cookie settings.
+If you would prefer not to allow NFU Mutual or third parties to place cookies on your device, use the link appropriate to your browser below or visit www.aboutcookies.org or www.allaboutcookies.org.